 The Department of Music is Northern Michigan University’s resource for those seeking a comprehensive music education and for all who wish to enrich their lives through involvement in, and enjoyment of, music.
 Its academic purpose is to advance the university mission by providing undergraduate programs for professional training in music, studies in music as a liberal art, and opportunities for the general university student in applied study, music courses, and ensemble performance.
 On a broader level it exists to enrich the present culture, preserve artistic heritage, and facilitate the emergence of new creative expressions for the future.
 The Department pursues these purposes through the following goals:

-including festivals, teacher in-service, summer music camps, and other offerings.
+and campus events, including festivals, teacher in-service, summer music camps, and other

 • Enhance the life of the university community through service performances at commencement